- Date of Birth7 May 2003

 Despite growing up in Brigstock, near Corby – before a move to Rutland as a teenager – Cormac Calnan describes himself as ‘Irish at heart’.

-A former county cricketer and successful hockey player with his school, Cormac also took up football at a young age to help improve his spatial awareness on the rugby field, first picking up an oval-shaped ball at age nine.
+A county cricketer and successful hockey player with his school, Cormac also took up football at a young age and first played rugby at age nine.

 Getting to know you